Hannesssss/Portfolio-Hannes-Hedberg/README.md

 ## Bilvision - Internship 1 &#128663;

+### TL;DR (Too Long; Didn't Read)

+- **Role:** Data Scientist at Bilvision for 8 weeks.
+- **Challenge:** Bilvision utilized Microsoft Database Manager but needed automation for time-consuming tasks in managing their database of 32 million vehicles.

+- **Solution:** I developed and trained Natural Language Processing (NLP) models, focusing on Named Entity Recognition (NER) to identify car brands and models hidden within text.
+- **Tools:** Used Levenshtein distance for spelling correction and a Python package for sound analysis.
+- **User Involvement:** In case of discrepancies, users selected corrections, and their inputs were stored as references.
+- **Active Learning:** Implemented models' ability to create their training data and self-train when encountering unfamiliar brands/models.

+---

+This concise version provides a quick overview of your role, the challenge you addressed, the solution you implemented, key tools used, and the user involvement and active learning elements.

 During my 8-week tenure at Bilvision, I worked as a Data Scientist.
 Bilvision utilizes Microsoft Database Manager for its organizational needs.
 They encountered numerous time-consuming and repetitive tasks within their workflow, prompting the need for machine learning solutions to automate and expedite processes.
 Their database contained an extensive collection of approximately 32 million vehicles.
 While a substantial portion of the data included accurate labels for brands and models, a significant amount of information remained concealed within unstructured text strings.